MarcelKr/url_launch_freeze/README.md

 # url_launch_freeze

 Minimal example project to demonstrate url_launch freeze.
+[Find a Video showing the behavior here](./url_launch_freeze.mp4).

+The freeze seems only to happen when having gesture navigation enabled and doing a swipe between for instance the opened facebook app and the example app.
+When opening the app switcher fully and then switching back by tapping the example app, it doesn't show up it seems.

 ## flutter doctor